mrmartineau/feeds.zander.wtf-svelte/README.md

 `yarn serve`

-Next.js version of the same app can be found [here](https://github.com/mrmartineau/feeds.zander.wtf-nextjs)
+Source code for a Next.js version of the same app can be found [here](https://github.com/mrmartineau/feeds.zander.wtf-nextjs)